mediocregopher/blog.mediocregopher.com/_posts/2017-9-6-brian-bars.md

 ---
 title: Brian Bars
+description: >-
+    Cheap and easy to make, healthy, vegan, high-carb, high-protein.
+"The Good Stuff".
 ---

 It actually blows my mind it's been 4 years since I used this blog.
-It was previously a tech blog, but then I started putting all my tech-related posts on [the cryptic blog](cryptic.io).
+It was previously a tech blog, but then I started putting all my tech-related posts on [the cryptic blog](https://cryptic.io).
 As of now this is a lifestyle/travel blog.
 The me of 4 years ago would be horrified.

 Now I just have to come up with a lifestyle and do some traveling.

-# Brian Bars
+## Recipe

 This isn't a real recipe because I'm not going to preface it with my entire fucking life story.
 Let's talk about the food.